Serving

 Sugar

 1. Slice CHILIS exceedingly thin.
-Slice SHALLOTS very thin and then chop lightly.
-Slice GINGER exceedingly thin and then chop very fine.
+Slice SHALLOTS very thin and chop lightly.
+Slice GINGER exceedingly thin and chop very fine.

 NOTES:

-1. Cincalok: tiny shrimp fermented whole in a salt brine, difficult to substitute.
+1. Cincalok: This is tiny shrimp fermented whole in a salt brine, difficult to substitute.
 Korean salted shrimp look similar but are much saltier and don't have the fermented pungency.
 Thai shrimp paste doesn't have whole shrimp, is a more refined product and often contains some oil, but it's a better substitute.
-Philippine bagoong alamang is closest but the shrimp aren't whole and they often dye it a hidious maroon color.
+Philippine Bagoong Alamang is closest but the shrimp aren't whole and they often dye it a hidious maroon color.
+For details see our Shrimp Sauce / Paste page.

-2. Chilis: are properly fresh red Thai "Bird Chilis" but those super-hot chilis are hard to get here so regular Thai red chilis or red Arbols or red Serranos, or if none of those a larger volume of red Fresnos or Holland Reds.
-See my Chili Page for details.
+2. Chilis: These are properly fresh red Thai "Bird Chilis", but those super-hot chilis are hard to get here so regular Thai red chilis or red Arbols or red Serranos, or if none of those a larger volume of red Fresnos or Holland Reds.
+For details see our Chili Page.